 Success in the Film Industry

-Please also listen to the informative Classic Movie Recall podcast from accomplished broadcaster Lara Scott, and widely respected producer/writer Melanie Hooks, with special guest award-winning film historian, author and documentary filmmaker Cari Beauchamp.
+Please listen to the enjoyable and informative podcast about Frances Marion from accomplished broadcaster Lara Scott, Academy Award winning filmmaker James Moll and widely respected producer/writer Melanie Hooks, with special guest award-winning film historian, author and documentary filmmaker Cari Beauchamp on Classic Movie Recall.

 Classic Movie Recall is a series of bite-sized podcasts hosted by on-air radio host Lara Scott and Oscar-winning documentary filmmaker James Moll, chatting about films from the golden age of cinema.